jonschmok/ebola-aid/GettingStarted.md

 3. Login with username "admin" and password "Admin123".
 Go to Administration -> Advanced Administration -> Manage Modules -> Add or Upgrade Module -> Type: xforms and hit install.
 Repeat to upgrade webservices.rest, but instead of typing upload the omod file downloaded in the previous step.
 4. Restart the server.
 5. You should be able to login using your Android Client given server is accessible over the network.

+### Troubleshooting ###
+* Error: javac: invalid target release: 1.x
+ * Try typing both <code>java -version</code> and <code>javac -version</code> into the command line.
+They should read the same version.
+If they do not, modify the environment variables so that they do.